mrgovor64/Ansible-Task/roles/cpu_config/README.md

 2. Updates the GRUB configuration to disable C-states.
 3. Runs `update-grub` (for Debian-based systems).
 4. Marks the system for reboot if needed.

-## Role Execution Tracking
-This role maintains two lists to track execution:
-- `roles_all`: Contains all executed tasks.
-- `roles_failed`: Lists tasks that encountered errors.
-- If any step fails, the failure is recorded, allowing for easier troubleshooting.

 ## Troubleshooting
 - Ensure the system supports CPU frequency scaling before running this role.